PokerStars Responsible Gaming

 PokerStars believes that you should be allowed to manage your own budget for playing online poker.
-We allow you to restrict your own weekly real money deposit limits.
+We allow you to restrict your own weekly real money deposit limits and freemium purchases.
 Of course, those limits may be no higher than the ones we already have for your account.
-Just go to the lobby, choose ‘Cashier’ from the top lobby menu, then select ‘Restrict Deposit Limit’.
+Just go to the lobby, choose ‘Cashier’ from the top lobby menu, then select ‘Restrict Deposit/Purchase Limit’.

 Restricting cash game table limits and tournament limits:

 Setting table limits and tournament limits provide individual players with an opportunity to control their spending by limiting themselves from playing certain table limit stakes, as well as tournament buy in limits.
 Go to the lobby, choose ‘Requests’ from the top menu, then select ‘Responsible Gaming’ and ‘Restrict Table Limit’ or ‘Restrict Tournament limit’.
 You can block yourself from playing a specific game by setting your limit to ‘Don’t play’.